notjitin-1994/smartslate-polaris/POLARIS_SUMMARIES_SETUP.md

-# Polaris Summaries Feature Setup
+# Polaris Starmaps Feature Setup

 ## Overview
-This feature allows users to save and access their Polaris Guided Discovery summaries.
-Each summary is stored in the database and is accessible only to the user who created it.
+This feature allows users to save and access their Polaris Guided Discovery starmaps.
+Each starmap is stored in the database and is accessible only to the user who created it.

 ## Features Implemented

-### 1. **Save Summaries**
+### 1. **Save Starmaps**
-- Automatically saves each final summary when generated in Polaris
+- Automatically saves each final starmap when generated in Polaris
 - Stores all user inputs from all three stages
 - Preserves the company name and full analysis

-### 2. **Recent Summaries in Sidebar**
+### 2. **Recent Starmaps in Sidebar**
-- Shows the last 3 recent summaries in the sidebar
+- Shows the last 3 recent starmaps in the sidebar
-- Quick access to view summaries
+- Quick access to view starmaps
-- Link to view all summaries
+- Link to view all starmaps

-### 3. **All Summaries Page**
+### 3. **Starmaps Page**
-- View all saved summaries in one place
+- View all saved starmaps in one place
 - Search and filter capabilities
-- Download summaries as markdown files
+- Download starmaps as markdown files
-- Delete unwanted summaries
+- Delete unwanted starmaps
-- View detailed discovery inputs for each summary
+- View detailed discovery inputs for each starmap

 ## Database Setup